MostafaAshraf612/Extended_Kalman_Filter_Implementation/README.md

-Extended Kalman Filter (EKF) for Sensor Fusion 🚗💨
+Extended Kalman Filter (EKF) for Sensor Fusion 🚗

-This project implements a sensor fusion algorithm using an Extended Kalman Filter (EKF) to accurately track moving objects in 2D space.
-It fuses measurements from radar and lidar sensors to estimate both position and velocity, providing a robust state estimation system for self-driving cars.
+This project implements a sensor fusion algorithm using an Extended Kalman Filter (EKF) to track moving objects in 2D space.
+It fuses measurements from radar and lidar sensors to accurately estimate both position and velocity, suitable for self-driving car applications.

 Project Overview

-Language & Libraries:
+Languages & Libraries

-C++ for high-performance numerical computation
+C++ – Core implementation

-Eigen for linear algebra and matrix operations
+Eigen – Matrix and vector operations

-uWebSockets for real-time telemetry simulation and visualization
+uWebSockets – Real-time data exchange with simulator

-JSON for Modern C++ (nlohmann/json) for parsing sensor data
+JSON for Modern C++ – Parsing sensor measurements

-Core Features:

-Lidar Measurements: Linear updates using standard Kalman Filter equations.
+Key Features

+Sensor Fusion: Combines lidar and radar measurements for better accuracy.

-Radar Measurements: Non-linear updates using Extended Kalman Filter (EKF) equations.
+EKF Updates: Radar measurements use nonlinear EKF equations; lidar uses linear Kalman Filter equations.

-RMSE Computation: Calculates Root Mean Square Error to evaluate the filter's accuracy in estimating position and velocity.
+RMSE Evaluation: Computes Root Mean Square Error for position (x, y) and velocity (vx, vy).

-CSV Export: Optionally saves state estimates and RMSE values to CSV for offline analysis.
+CSV Export: Optionally saves estimated states and RMSE for offline analysis.

-Real-Time Simulation: Interfaces with a simulator or dataset for live visualization of predictions versus ground truth.
+Real-Time Simulation: Integrates with a simulator or dataset for live visualization.

-Key Components:

-FusionEKF – Manages sensor fusion and integrates predictions and updates for both radar and lidar measurements.

-KalmanFilter – Implements the core Kalman Filter and Extended Kalman Filter equations.

-Tools – Computes RMSE and Jacobian matrices; handles edge cases to prevent numerical instability.

-main.cpp – Connects to a simulator, parses incoming measurements, feeds data to FusionEKF, and outputs estimates and RMSE.

 How It Works

 Initialization

-The filter initializes the state vector x_ based on the first sensor measurement (radar or lidar).
+The filter initializes the state vector x_ from the first measurement (radar or lidar).

-Covariance matrices and process noise are set for prediction.
+Covariance and process noise matrices are set.

-Prediction Step
+Prediction

-Uses a linear motion model with elapsed time dt to predict the object's next state.
+Uses a linear motion model with elapsed time dt.

-Updates the process covariance matrix Q_ to account for process noise.
+Updates the process covariance matrix Q_.

-Update Step
+Update

-Lidar: Uses standard Kalman Filter update equations (linear).
+Lidar: Standard Kalman Filter equations (linear).

-Radar: Uses EKF update equations for non-linear polar-to-Cartesian conversions.
+Radar: Extended Kalman Filter equations with Jacobian computation for nonlinear conversion.

-Computes the Jacobian matrix dynamically for radar measurements.

 RMSE Computation

-Estimates are compared to ground truth data.

-Root Mean Square Error (RMSE) is calculated for position (x, y) and velocity (vx, vy) to evaluate performance.
+Compares predicted states with ground truth.

+Tracks accuracy of position and velocity estimates.

 CSV Export (Optional)

-State estimates and RMSE values can be exported to a CSV file for further analysis or plotting in Python/Excel.
+Saves state estimates and RMSE values for further analysis or plotting.

+Installation

+Clone the repository: